kleinpanic/kleinpanicWeb/README.md

     npm install
     ```
 4. **create an .env file**
-> this is for the contact section, and some email features.
+> this is for the contact section, and enables email notification features.
 This should be your email as this is designed to inform yourself about contact attemps.
+> Be warned: if using a gmail, you will need to setup an app password and use that instead of your own private email password.
     ```
     EMAIL_ADDDRESS=
     EMAIL_PASSWORD=